S4HILp/Social-Distancing-Detection-using-Computer-Vision/README.md

 ## Inference using detect.py

-Weights will automatically be downloaded when the following command is run.
+Weights to downloaded are given below or they automatically will be downloaded when the following command is run.
 The `--classes` tag is used to detect only people.
 The results of inference will be stored under runs/detect/.
 Instead of specifying `yolov5x.pt` path to other model weights can be provided.

 `python ./code/detect.py --weights yolov5x.pt --source <video-path> --classes 0`